Oblarg/curricula/information-theory-101/curriculum.md

 ---

-## Implementation Notes for MBHS
+## Implementation Notes

 - **Finitary Approach:** All concepts are introduced via discrete sums and combinatorics to keep the focus on the "logarithm of probability" rather than integral calculus.
+This makes the material accessible to advanced high school students while maintaining mathematical rigor.

-- **Computation:** Students use Google Colab or Python to simulate Huffman trees and calculate the entropy of natural languages vs. code.
+- **Computation:** Students use computational tools (Google Colab, Python, or similar) to simulate Huffman trees, calculate entropy of natural languages vs. code, and explore information-theoretic concepts through hands-on computation.

 - **Synthesis:** The course concludes by showing that the **CLT** and **AEP** are two sides of the same "Concentration of Measure" coin—one describes the limits of physical noise, the other the limits of human (and biological) communication.
 A key pedagogical insight throughout the course is the back-and-forth between these perspectives: viewing AEP as a discrete CLT (Unit 3) and then viewing CLT as a two-part encoding (Unit 4) reveals the same deep structure from complementary angles.
 This perspective-flipping demonstrates how information theory serves as a unifying meta-language: the same mathematical patterns (quantified by entropy and related measures) appear whether we're thinking about probability distributions, sequences of symbols, or the structure of knowledge itself.